 - Container to keep all of your first aid items in.
 Some pre-packaged kits come in one already.

-You can purchase all of the items separately and put them together in a kit yourself, however it is normally more cost effective to purchase a prepacked camping first aid kit and add anything missing.
+You can purchase all of the items separately and put them together in a kit yourself, however it is normally more cost effective to purchase a prepacked camping first aid kit like this one and add anything missing.

 Make sure you check your first aid kit annually for outdated medicines and replenish any exhausted supplies.
 It’s a good idea to always take a well-stocked first aid kit whenever you go camping, even if you think what you are doing is not high risk.
 Now that you have a camping first aid kit ready to go, check out the rest of our camping with kids checklist, so you don’t leave any essential items at home.